 Swimming Pool and Water Playground, Kidani Village

-For young children, I’d recommend heading next door to Kidani Village for its Samawati Springs Pool and Uwanja Camp water playground.
+The Samawati Springs Pool and Uwanja Camp water playground at Kidani Village is great swimming pool and water play area for young children.
 The swimming pool features zero-depth-entry and two waterslides – a small one and a 128-foot one.

 Uwanja Camp consists of three zones for children of all ages.
 Base Camp has a water slide, water cannons and sloshing buckets.